Yomag84/PHP-FFMpeg-laravel/README.md

 $video->save($format, 'video.avi');
 ```

-Transcoding progress can be monitored in realtime, see Format documentation
+Transcoding progress can be monitored in real-time, see Format documentation
 below for more information.

 ##### Extracting image